marcosribeirodacunha/git-github-learning-notes/git-commands.md

 `git config --global user.email "email"`: set the global user email address.

-_These configurations shown above will be user with the commit messages for showing the **author** of the commit._
+**P.S.:**_These settings shown above will be user with the commit messages for showing the **author** of the commit._
 _Using the flag `--global` make it reflect to all the local repositories created.
 To configure only for the actual repo, we can just omit the flag._

-`git config --global credentials.helper cache`: cache our credentials, so once we pass them, we won't need to pass it again in the next commands which require it, but only by 15 minutes.
+`git config --global credentials.helper cache`: cache our credentials, so once we pass them, we won't need to pass again in the next commands which require it, but only by 15 minutes.

-`git config -l` shows all git configuration
+`git config -l` shows all git settings.

 [Back to start](#useful-git-commands)

 ## `git diff`

-`git diff <commit_id> <commit_id>`: show changes detailed in the files.
+`git diff <commit_id> <commit_id>`: show changes in detail in the files.
 It's the same as the `diff -u` command.

-`git diff --staged`: show the difference in the files which are already staged.
+`git diff --staged`: show the differences in the files which are already staged.
 It is an alias to `--cached` flag.

 [Back to start](#useful-git-commands)

 ## `git log`

-`git log`: show all commits in the repository with some info like, the author commit, the date and the whole message for the commit.
+`git log`: show all commits in the repository with some info like, the commit author, the date and the entire message for the commit.

-`git log -number`: _number_ represents the number of commit want to be shown. e.g. `git log -4`.
+`git log -number`: _number_ represents the number of commits we want to display. e.g. `git log -4`.

 `git log -p`: show the differences from the last commits.
 The **"p"** comes from the _patch_ witch represents the patch created.